Exhibits City Unseen

 ‘CITY UNSEEN’ | Opening November 02, 2018

 Snap!
 Orlando presents ‘CITY UNSEEN,’ an ongoing public art project with in gallery experiences, exhibitions and installations across Orlando.
 The project opens artistic borders by launching the city into Augmented Reality [ AR ] experiences, with fusions of works by internationally renowned artists and cutting-edge AR technology.
 Experiences include murals coming to life, a projection mapping finding permanence into the virtual world, and a teleport bringing the viewer into a 360 degree visit of the artist’s Los Angeles studio.
 City Unseen is designed to push the artistic boundaries of this new medium to connect Orlando to a global conversation about how to use emerging technology to create higher forms of art and educational experiences.
-A City Unseen App allows users to enjoy the full range of art installations and immersive AR experiences.
+The City Unseen App [available on iTunes and Google Play] allows users to enjoy the full range of art installations and AR experiences.

 Below Sea Level, 2018.
 Public [AR]t: Dr. Phillips Center, 445 S. Magnolia Ave, Orlando, FL 32801